jayngng/NRTBlueTeam_VulnHP/README.md

 #### Privilege Escalation

 ##### SUID Abuse
-Local enumeration divulges a misconfigured `suid` binary that we can abuse to escalate your privilege.
+Local enumeration divulges a misconfigured `SUID` binary that we can abuse to escalate your privilege.

 ```bash
 $ find / -perm -u=s -ls 2>/dev/null